bharathsudharsan/ML-Model-Combining/README.md

 - From the available multitudinous number of studies, we choose, implement, and provide 8 robust ML model combining methods that are compatible with a wide range of datasets (varying feature dimensions and classes) and IoT devices (heterogeneous hardware specifications).
 We open-source the implementation, utilizing which researchers and engineers can start practicing distributed ensemble learning by combining ML base models trained on ubiquitous IoT devices.

 ## Table of Contents

+## Why Combining ML Models

+### Usecase: Providing sensitive medical data for research

+The data required for most research are sensitive in nature, as it revolves around a private individual.
+So, GDPR restricts sending such sensitive yet valuable medical data (from hospitals, imaging centers) to research institutes.
+As shown in above Fig, when the resource-constrained medical devices like insulin-delivery devices, BP apparatus are equipped with IoT hardware-friendly training algorithms like [ML-MCU](https://github.com/bharathsudharsan/ML-MCU), [Train++](https://github.com/bharathsudharsan/Train_plus_plus), they can perform onboard training of base models, even without depending on the hospital’s local servers.
+After training, the base models from similar devices can be extracted, combined, and sent to research labs with improved data privacy preservation.
+For example, the 2 base models $\mathrm{M} 7_{1}$, $\mathrm{M} 7_{2}$ (see above Fig) trained on ECG monitors using vital data of patients can be combined centrally, then shared for research.

 ## Algorithms for Combining ML Models